SU-NCS/Intro_to_programming/course-overview.md

 ### Session 2: Read and Process Data from the Internet

+We can access data from websites on the internet using their Application Programming Interface \(API\).
+Data is commonly in a JSON format.
+This format is similar to the Dictionary data structure in Python and we can access it in a similar way.

 #### Activity 1: Read Data from the Internet

 #### Activity 2: Process data from the Internet